-Sight Machine, Chief Marketing Officer, Ed Jimenez recently met with the Operations Lead at a major global packaging manufacturer to learn how the company is working with Sight Machine to create a new type of working environment for its line operators.
+Sight Machine, Chief Marketing Officer, Ed Jimenez recently met with the Operations Lead at a major global packaging manufacturer to learn how the company is working with Sight Machine to create a new type of working environment for its line packaging line operators.

 Q: What are some of the challenges your company’s line operators face, given today’s data-driven approaches to manufacturing?

 A: The packaging industry is facing a couple of major challenges.
 The first is an aging workforce – we have roughly an average age of 50 on the shop floor.
 This means that a lot of skills are going to transition out of the business in the coming years.

 The second challenge is the impact of Industry 4.0 and what it means for packaging line operators in the future.
 We want to transition the next generation of employees into being far more advanced in the way that they operate machines.
 These new approaches to data and problem solving are going to be a regular part of their jobs – they won’t just press buttons and operate equipment.

 Q: That’s going to change production and operations within your company, won’t it?